Syllabus for IST 402 Emerging Technologies:

 Graduate students taking this course for independent study credit (or if approved as a 597 course) will need to modify both the task (multiple interfaces or tasks) and the model (multiple strategies or individual differences).

-A FINAL EXAMINATION WILL NOT be held
+A final examination WILL NOT be held

 7. Labs for IST 402